Potsticker Recipe

 Instructions

-- Potsticker Sauce.
-Combine all the ingredients in a small bowl.
-Stir to mix well.
+• Combine all the ingredients in a small bowl and stir to mix well.
 Set aside.

-- Potsticker Filling.
-Combine the ground pork, Napa cabbage, scallions, white pepper, wine, sesame oil, salt and ginger together.
-Stir to mix well.
-Set aside.
+• Combine the ground pork, napa cabbage, scallions, white pepper, wine, sesame oil, salt, and ginger in a bowl.
+Stir to mix well and set aside.

-- To make potstickers, place a small spoonful of the filling in the center of the wrapper.
-Dab a little water with your finger and circle around the edge of the skin.
-Fold and pleat the potsticker, about 5 pleats.
-Repeat the same until all ingredients are used up.
+• Place a small spoonful of filling in the center of the wrapper.
+Dab a little water with your finger around the edge of the skin.
+Fold and pleat the potsticker, making about 5 pleats.
+Repeat until all the ingredients are used.

-- To pan fry the potstickers, add vegetable oil to a frying pan, non-stick preferred.
-Turn on medium heat.
-Arrange the dumplings and pan fry the potstickers until the bottoms turn golden brown and become crispy.
-Add the water and cover the pan with its lid immediately.
+• Add vegetable oil to a frying pan (non-stick preferred) and heat over medium heat.
+Arrange the dumplings in the pan and pan-fry the potstickers until the bottoms are golden brown and crispy.
+Add the water and immediately cover the pan with its lid.

-- Steam and cook the potstickers until the water has evaporated.
-Turn the heat to low and cook the potstickers for a minute or so, dish out and serve hot with Potstickers dipping sauce.
+• Steam and cook the potstickers until the water has evaporated.
+Then, turn the heat to low and cook the potstickers for an additional minute.
+Dish out and serve hot with potsticker dipping sauce.

 Notes